roddehugo/roomcontroller/playground/linuxfb/readme.md

 If one wants to read someone struggling to setup its [LCD driver at boot][lcd-driver-boot], as of Octobre 2015.
 Hence a little outdated.

+## Going further

+Read the [Framebuffer HOWTO][framebuffer-howto] by Alex Buell (2010):

+> This document describes how to use the framebuffer devices in Linux with a
+> variety of platforms.
+This also includes how to set up multi-headed
+> displays.

+Some chapters that are interesting in our case:

+    Table of Contents
+    1. Contributors
+    2. What is a framebuffer device?
+    3. What advantages does framebuffer devices have?
+    4. Using framebuffer devices on x86 platforms
+    10. Using framebuffer devices on ARM platforms
+    13. Changing Console Modes
+    17. Looking for further information

 [make-implicit-rules]:https://www.gnu.org/software/make/manual/html_node/Implicit-Rules.html
 [fbinfo]:http://raspberrycompote.blogspot.com/2012/12/low-level-graphics-on-raspberry-pi-part_9509.html